Tomáš Harant

-Tomáš Harant (born April 28, 1980) is a Slovak professional ice hockey player.
-He is currently a free agent having last played for MsHK Zilina in the Slovak Extraliga.
-Harant was drafted in the sixth-round of the 2000 NHL Entry Draft, 173rd overall by the Nashville Predators.
+Tomáš Harant (born April 28, 1980) is a Slovak ice hockey coach and former professional ice hockey player who is an assistant coach for Vlci Žilina of the Slovak Extraliga.
+He last played for MsHK Zilina in the Slovak Extraliga.
+Harant was drafted in the sixth-round of the 2000 NHL entry draft, 173rd overall by the Nashville Predators.

 Harant made his Czech Extraliga debut playing with HC Oceláři Třinec during the 2000-01 Czech Extraliga season.